-The most sacred acts are spoiled because of the mixed intentions behind them. while the simplest acts gain in value on account of the purely good intentions behind them.
+The most sacred acts are spoiled because of the mixed intentions behind them.
+At the same time, the simplest acts gain value because of their purely good intentions.
 Anyone who strives in the way of God or towards His path.

-“As for those who strive in Us, We shall surely guide them in Our ways.”1
+“As for those who strive in Us, We shall surely guide them in Our ways.”

 Niyyah is the indispensable prerequisite for the acceptance of a deed.
-Imam as-Sadiq (‘a) quotes a statement of God.
+Imam as-Sadiq (‘a) quotes a statement from God.

 “I do not accept anyone except the one who is sincere to Me.”

-Al-Bukhari and Muslim narrated that Umar Said: I heard from Prophet(PBUH) as
+Al-Bukhari and Muslims narrated that Umar Said: I heard from Prophet(PBUH) as

 Implications of Niyyah:

-The second meaning for Niyyah pertains to distinguishing between the intention behind the act. if it is directed to Allah Alone or to Allah and others.
+The second meaning for Niyyah is distinguishing between the intention behind the act.
+Suppose it is directed to Allah Alone or Allah and others.
 This meaning carries with it happiness or misery and reward or punishment.
-For example, two different persons might perform the same act, paying equal effort to it but one of them earns a reward while the other earns no reward, or even punishment. because the intentions are different in each case.
+For example, two different persons might perform the same act, paying equal effort to it, but one earns a reward.
+In contrast, the other earns no reward or even punishment because the intentions are different in each case.

-To conclude, let’s ensure that we strive to clean our hearts, intentions, and acts from all types of Riya (showing off). and instead should direct our good acts for Allah alone.
-The real rewards and payback is only with Allah and that’s all that we should strive for.
+To conclude, let’s ensure we clean our hearts, intentions, and acts from all types of Riya (showing off).
+And instead should direct our good acts to Allah alone.
+The real rewards and payback are only with Allah, and that’s all we should strive for.